 For an application (whether you have applied directly or have been nominated): 4 December 2021

 Want to know more about QI?

 - We have been working with veterinary teams to create step-by-step guides, templates, case examples, podcasts and courses specifically in the areas of: clinical audit, benchmarking, significant event audit, guidelines and checklists.
 Visit our dedicated tools and resources page to see them all.

 - Our new Quality Improvement (QI) Boxset, available on our updated e-learning platform, offers five hours of CPD in an easily digestible format.

 - Read our QI Features which delver further into patient safety, clinical human factors and the principles and associated themes of Quality Improvement.

 - Stay up-to-date with new tools as they become available by signing up to our newsletter.

 Our previous champions

-Take a look at previous Knowledge Award Champions and their winning case examples.
+Take a look at previous Knowledge Award Champions and be inspired by their case examples.